ArchiveBox/ArchiveBox/README.md

 ### Security Risks of Viewing Archived JS

 Be aware that malicious archived JS can access the contents of other pages in your archive when viewed.
 Because the Web UI serves all viewed snapshots from a single domain, they share a request context and **typical CSRF/CORS/XSS/CSP protections do not work to prevent cross-site request attacks**.
-See the [Security Overview](https://github.com/ArchiveBox/ArchiveBox/wiki/Security-Overview#stealth-mode) page for more details.
+See the [Security Overview](https://github.com/ArchiveBox/ArchiveBox/wiki/Security-Overview#stealth-mode) page and [Issue #239](https://github.com/ArchiveBox/ArchiveBox/issues/239) for more details.

 ```bash
 # visiting an archived page with malicious JS: